 Nurse Symposium 2020

 The School of Nursing held a virtual Nursing Symposium last week in lieu of the annual summer Nurse Camp.
-More than 30 students from high schools across the regions attend the weeklong event and engaged in different sessions on such topics as:
+More than 30 students from high schools across the regions attended the weeklong event and engaged in different sessions on such topics as:

 - social determinants of health and health disparities